mrshll1001/thesis/src/lit_review.md

 operating within these spaces in order to provide a foundational understanding from which to begin working.

 Transparency and Accountability are seen increasingly desirable in governments and organisations @hood_accountability_2010 [@oliver_what_2004; @heald_fiscal_2003].
-Oliver states that Transparency has @oliver_what_2004.
-Corrêa et al. say Transparency and Open Government is @correa_really_2014, and Steele goes as far to say
-@steele_open-source_2012.
-Non-Profit Organisations (NPOs) in the UK are held to stringent Transparency standards by an organisation known as the Charity Commission, which is responsible for registering and regulating charities in England and Wales @hm_government_charity_nodate.
-The development of trust is foundational in the relationship between an organisation and those invested in its activities or performance, known as stakeholders, which is compounded by the notion that a stakeholder in an NPO might not be in direct receipt of its services
-@macmillan_relationship_2005 [@krashinsky_stakeholder_1997].
-Beyond
-this, accountability is seen as a way of building legitimacy as an organisation @anheier_accountability_2009.
+Oliver states that Transparency has *"moved over the last several hundred years from an intellectual ideal to center stage in a drama being played out across the globe in many forms and functions"* @oliver_what_2004.
+Corrêa et al. say Transparency and Open Government is *"synonymous with efficient and collaborative government"* @correa_really_2014, and Steele goes as far to say *"Transparency is the new `app' that launches civilization 2.0"* @steele_open-source_2012.
+Non-Profit Organisations (NPOs) in the UK are held to stringent Transparency standards by an organisation known as the Charity Commission, which is responsible for registering and regulating charities in England and Wales *"to ensure that the public can support charities with confidence"* @hm_government_charity_nodate.
+The development of trust is foundational in the relationship between an organisation and those invested in its activities or performance, known as stakeholders, which is compounded by the notion that a stakeholder in an NPO might not be in direct receipt of its services @macmillan_relationship_2005 [@krashinsky_stakeholder_1997].
+Beyond this, accountability is seen as a way of building legitimacy as an organisation @anheier_accountability_2009.
 Watchdog organisations such as the Charity Commission and others therefore play an important role in developing stakeholder relationships with NPOs through Transparency measures, making them accountable to those invested in them.
-Oliver writes that NPO expenditure is often the , and a person’s decision to invest in a charity will be down to how comfortable and confident they are in its operation @oliver_what_2004.
+Oliver writes that NPO expenditure is often the most *"emotional"*, and a person’s decision to invest in a charity will be down to how comfortable and confident they are in its operation @oliver_what_2004.

-Hood writes that @hood_transparency_2006-1.
-This section considers various definitions of Transparency in relation to the UK Charity Commission, NPOs, and the measures that are taken to make them accountable to stakeholders.
+Hood writes that *"Transparency is more often preached than practised [and] more often invoked than defined"* @hood_transparency_2006-1.
+This section considers various definitions of Transparency in relation to the UK Charity
+Commission, NPOs, and the measures that are taken to make them accountable to stakeholders.
 It also inspects Transparency’s synonymity with Accountability.